Codecademy/docs/content/powershell/concepts/arrays/arrays.md

 ## Indexing

-PowerShell offers much more flexibility when indexing items such as:
+PowerShell offers flexibility when indexing items, such as:

 - Multiple indexes: Separate indexes with commas to print multiple items.